Walter de la Mare: Life

 De la Mare was born at 83, Maryon Road, Charlton, then in the county of Kent but now part of the Royal Borough of Greenwich.
 He was partly descended from a family of French Huguenot silk merchants through his father, James Edward de la Mare (1811–1877), a principal at the Bank of England; his mother was James's second wife, Lucy Sophia (1838–1920), daughter of a Scottish naval surgeon and author, Dr Colin Arrott Browning.
 (The suggestion that Lucy was related to the poet Robert Browning has been found to be incorrect.)
 He had two brothers, Francis Arthur Edward and James Herbert, and four sisters, Florence Mary, Constance Eliza, Ethel (who died in infancy) and Ada Mary.
 De la Mare preferred to be known as "Jack" to his family and friends, as he disliked the name Walter.

-De la Mare was educated at St Paul's Cathedral School, then worked from 1890 to 1908 in the statistics department of the London office of Standard Oil for eighteen years.
+De la Mare was educated at St Paul's Cathedral School, then worked from 1890 to 1908 in the statistics department of the London office of Standard Oil.
 He left the company after Sir Henry Newbolt arranged for him to receive a Civil List pension so that he could concentrate on writing.

 In 1892 de la Mare joined the Esperanza Amateur Dramatics Club, where he met and fell in love with (Constance) Elfrida Ingpen, the leading lady, who was ten years older than him.
 Her father, William Alfred Ingpen, was Clerk to the Insolvent Debtors Court and Clerk of the Rules.
-De la Mare and Elfrida were married on 4 August 1899, and they went on to have four children: Richard Herbert Ingpen, Colin, Florence and Lucy Elfrida.
+De la Mare and Elfrida were married on 4 August 1899, and they went on to have two sons and two daughters.
 The family lived in Beckenham and Anerley from 1899 till 1924.
 The home in Anerley in South London was the scene of many parties, notable for imaginative games of charades.

 From 1925 to 1939, de la Mare lived at Hill House, Taplow.

+On 7 September 1929, his daughter, Janette de la Mare married Donald John Ringwood in Taplow, Buckinghamshire, England.

 In 1940 Elfrida de la Mare was diagnosed with Parkinson's disease.
 She spent the rest of her life as an invalid and died in 1943.

 From 1940 until his death de la Mare lived in South End House, Montpelier Row, Twickenham, on the same street on which Alfred, Lord Tennyson, had lived.
 De la Mare won the annual Carnegie Medal, from the Library Association, recognising the year's best children's book by a British subject, for his Collected Stories for Children (Faber and Faber, 1947).
 It was the first collection to win the award.

 De la Mare suffered from a coronary thrombosis in 1947 and died of another in 1956.
 He spent his final year mostly bedridden, being cared for by a nurse whom he loved but never had a physical relationship with.
 His ashes are buried in the crypt of St Paul's Cathedral, where he had once been a choirboy.